Chapter 15.465

 3. Minimum size shall be eight hundred sixty-four (864) square feet;

-1. Mobile/manufactured home parks established prior to the effective date of this code shall continue to be governed by all standards relating to density, setbacks, landscaping and off-street parking in effect at the time they were approved.
+1. Manufactured home parks established prior to the effective date of this code shall continue to be governed by all standards relating to density, setbacks, landscaping and off-street parking in effect at the time they were approved.

-3. No spaces or pads in an existing mobile home park shall be used to accommodate RVs except when the spaces or pads were specifically designated (or approved) for RVs by the City pursuant to subsection (G) of this section, Recreational Vehicle Areas, or by King County at the time the park was established.
+3. No spaces or pads in an existing manufactured home park shall be used to accommodate RVs except when the spaces or pads were specifically designated (or approved) for RVs by the City pursuant to subsection (G) of this section, Recreational Vehicle Areas, or by King County at the time the park was established.

 6. Access to the park site shall be from a major or arterial roadway.

-9. A mobile home park may include a storage area for RVs owned by residents of the park; provided the storage area contains no utility hook-ups.
+9. A manufactured home park may include a storage area for RVs owned by residents of the park; provided the storage area contains no utility hook-ups.
 No RV within the storage area shall be used as living quarters.

 a.
-The common walls meet the fire protection standards set forth in the Building Code and the standards set forth in the Fire Code for duplexes, multi-family and condominium developments, as applicable; and
+The common walls meet the fire protection standards set forth in the building code and the standards set forth in the fire code for duplexes, multi-family and condominium developments, as applicable; and

 b.
 Rental agreements, clauses, by-laws or other legal mechanisms stipulate maintenance responsibilities for structures, fences and yards; and